l33tlamer/docker-autoheal/README.md

 # Docker UNIX Socket

-Be aware that providing any container direct access to the Docker UNIX socket is almost equal to providing that container (and any potential exploits) root access to the Docker host machine.
+Be aware that providing any container with direct access to the Docker UNIX socket is almost equal to providing that container (and any potential exploits) root access to the Docker host machine.
 Only give socket access (especially read/write) to container images you trust.
 The advantage is that this is the easiest setup.

 To use autoheal with the Docker socket, you need to map the socket path on the host to the container.